Hugh, Earl of Ross

 Hugh [probably Gaelic: Aodh], was the third successor of Ferchar mac in tSagairt as Mormaer of Ross (1323–1333).

 Biography

-Hugh de Ross was the eldest son and heir of William II, Earl of Ross by his wife Euphemia de Berkeley, or Barclay.
+Hugh de Ross was the eldest son and heir of William II, Earl of Ross, by his wife Euphemia de Berkeley, or Barclay.

 Hugh was a favorite of King Robert I of Scotland, who endowed him with many lands.
-Hugh even married Robert's sister, Matilda/Maud Bruce (c.
+Hugh even married Robert's sister, Matilda (Maud) de Brus (c.
 1287 - aft.
 September 1323), in 1308 in the Orkney Isles.
 Hugh's young brother, John, married Margaret Comyn, heiress of Buchan (although he died childless).